-The other day my children and I were exploring how to build tunnels quicker.
+The other day on Minecraft my children and I were exploring how to build tunnels quicker.
 One way of doing this is to use the fill command.
 Often using fill or clone we can look at the two opposite corners of the rectangular prism we are planning on filling or cloning, and record the coordinates.
 In building a tunnel we can only look at the coordinates of what will be the entrance to the tunnel, and then we have to imagine how far back we want the tunnel to go and figure out which coordinate we need to change (x, y or z) to make the tunnel.
 In the process we end up reviewing how to add and subtract with negative numbers.
 For example: if you start out at a location with a negative z coordinate, and then you want to fill an area stretching ten blocks north, you have to add -10 to your already negative z coordinate.

 The other way to do auto-tunnels is to use relative coordinates, creating a command line that clears a specific amount of space in front of oneself but that can be repeated (using the slash and then up arrow to bring back the last command) over as you move forwards.
 The tunnel will only work in one direction.
 If you program it to go south (towards positive z) then in order to turn west (negative x) you need to make a quick change, but in the process of learning to make those changes a student has to become really comfortable with the coordinate system.